How do I troubleshoot Lambda function throttling with "Rate exceeded" and 429 "TooManyRequestsException" errors?

 Check for spikes in Duration metrics for your function

 Concurrency depends on function duration.
-If your function code is taking too long to execute, then there might not be enough compute resources.
+If your function code is taking too long to complete, then there might not be enough compute resources.

 Note: Changing the memory setting can affect the charges that you incur for execution time.

-If your function is in an Amazon Virtual Private Cloud (Amazon VPC), see How do I give internet access to my Lambda function in a VPC?
+If your function is in an Amazon Virtual Private Cloud (Amazon VPC), see How do I give internet access to a Lambda function that's connected to an Amazon VPC?

 Check for an increase in Error metrics for your function